 "uuid", or both may be provided in a container request.

 - If both are provided, the uuid is considered advisory, and the container uses the provided portable_data_hash.

 - (unchanged) If only the uuid is provided, the container uses the portable data hash corresponding to the given uuid at the time the container is assigned to the container request.

-#7 Updated by Lucas Di Pentima over 1 year ago
+#7 Updated by Lucas Di Pentima almost 3 years ago

 I have some questions about this story:

 1. The fact that the uuid is considered advisory when passing both pdh & uuid means that it should be preserved on the resolved mount instead of being deleted?
 I ask because there're tests checking that it should be deleted.